samhains/samhains.github.io/blog/_posts/temp/2018-10-14-entrapment-digital-desire.md

 John Gerrard typically creates portraits of real places.
 On using simulations: "People look at them and think to themselves, there is something wrong.
 A slight sense of disorientation.
 They know that something is wrong but they can't put their finger on it".

 Another reason for engaging in the medium of 'simulation' is the ability to create 'automated entities' in their natural environment.
-A natural way to represent the algorithmic ways of super users, marketers and automated zombies who coalesce with so totally with the market forces.
+A natural way to represent the algorithmic ways of super users, marketers and automated zombies who coalesce with market forces.

 **References**<br>